logo

 Fueling Your Strength: The Powerlifting Diet

 If you’re a powerlifter who wants to optimize your training and recovery, eating enough calories is essential.
 At the same time, you don’t want to overeat because you may have trouble staying within your weight class.
-Then you also run the risk of filling yourself up with the wrong foods, which can take away from your gains and progression as well.
+Then you also run the risk of filling yourself up with the wrong foods, which can take away from your gains and progression as well, and in reality just put on more body fat than you would like to deal with.
+A powerlifting diet is a very slippery slope.

 Furthermore, eating adequate amounts of protein, carbs, and fats can help you reach any fat loss or muscle-building goals you wish to achieve through your powerlifting training.